Selling products that contain hemp and weed are legal in France, along as the THC content is lower than 0.2%.

 Who knew that the city of love and lights could also be the city of CBD!
 In Paris’s eleventh administrative district, you can find CofyShop.
 This is one of the coffee shops springing up that offer products with CBD to customers.

 They sell a variety of products, like herbs, topicals, edibles, vape juice, syrups and tinctures.
 All of these contain a very minimal percentage of tetrahydrocannabinol or THC, making them safe to sell and possess.
 This is the psychoactive component of marijuana which gives people the high we all know and love.
-The THC levels of the products at CofyShop are so low that you won’t be feeling euphoria.
+You can buy full spectrum CBD from different places, the THC levels of the products at CofyShop are so low that you won’t be feeling euphoria.
 This is because the products are manufactured from CBD and hemp.

 This can be a bit confusing for people who are visiting these CBD coffee shops for the first time, expecting that they would get high.
 They end up visiting the shops out of curiosity thinking they could get even a little stoned.
 The most they can get from the CBD products is a feeling of relaxation, because CBD is non-psychoactive unlike THC.